zerodayshack/SPAdetection/README.md

 Python

-_Maneger.py_ masters the execution of MOGA for each SPA considered.
+_Maneger.py_ masters the execution of the Multi-Objective Genetic Algorithm (MOGA) for each SPA considered.

 _Required libraries_
 os